yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 - A CPU implementation of scan and stream compaction
 - GPU implementations of scan, using both naive and work-efficient methods
 - A GPU implementation of stream compaction based on the work-efficient scan
+- C++ and Python scripts used to automate performance measurement accurately and programmatically
 - Performance analysis comparing the different methods

 ### Changes to `CMakeLists.txt`

-Two additional executables are added to the project to assist certain tasks:
+An additional executable,`measure_time.exe`, has been added to the project to support block size tuning, performance benchmarking, and profiling.

-- `tune_block_sizes.exe`: Runs each algorithm under a range of block sizes to find the optimal block size.
-- `compare_performance.exe`: Executes different scan implementations across a range of input sizes and records their execution times for plotting.

 ### Changes to Function Signatures